I believe pets are among God's greatest gifts to us. They offer not just companionship but also unconditional love.

 - Play games.

-- Let him look out the window.
+- Let your dog look out the window.

 - Visit new places.

-1. Take Him for Walks
+1. Take Your Dog on Long Walks

-When I first brought my pup home, our walks were short because I had to teach him how to walk on a leash.
+When I first brought my pup home, our trips were short because I had to teach him how to walk on a leash.
 Gradually, our walks became longer.
-My vet told me to take him for 2 short walks every day—one in the morning and one in the evening—rather than one long walk per day.
+My vet told me to take him for two short walks every day—one in the morning and one in the evening—rather than one long walk per day.

 I signed my dog up for classes with an excellent trainer at Petco.
-He taught him how to walk better on a leash, and used his own dog as a model.
-His dog was very calm and gentle and my dog followed his lead.
-The four of us went on many walks together and this helped my pup become more comfortable on a leash and to feel more at ease with another dog.
+He taught him how to walk better on a leash, using his own dog as a model.
+His dog was very calm and gentle, and my dog followed his lead.
+The four of us went on many walks together, and this helped my pup become more comfortable on a leash and feel more at ease with another dog.

 This same trainer also organized some group dog walks with other dog owners.
 This gave my pup even more practice being on a leash and getting along with other canines, while also making the walks more interesting.

-2. Let Him Sniff Around
+2. Let Your Dog Sniff Around

 I initially wasn't sure how much I should let my dog sniff during our walks.
-I felt that too much stopping to smell the roses would defeat my goal of trying to wear him out.
+I felt that too much stopping to smell the roses (literally) would defeat my goal of trying to wear him out.

 Then I learned that allowing him to sniff outside provided him with mental exercise—a way for him to work his brain.
-Smell is a dog's most powerful sense and he uses it to gather important information about his environment.
+Smell is a dog's most powerful sense, and he uses it to gather important information about his environment.